Why is Christmas cactus Dropping Leaves?

 Solution

-Many Christmas cactus owners use ordinary garden soil in their planters.
-That's never a wise approach.
-It is best to use a potting mix containing one part potting soil, two parts peat moss, and one part perlite.
+Many Christmas cactus owners opt for regular garden soil in their planters, but this is not the best practice.
+It's recommended to use a succulent potting mix composed of one part potting soil, two parts peat moss, and one part perlite.

 Heat or Cold Shock

-At the same time, prolonged exposure to cooler temperatures can make your Christmas cactus deprived of leaves.
-A slight temperature drop is favorable only when the plant is setting buds, but it should not be below 50℉.
+Conversely, prolonged exposure to cooler temperatures can also result in leaf loss for your Christmas cactus.
+A slight decrease in temperature can be beneficial when the plant is in the process of setting buds, but it should not fall below 50°F.

 Solution